Epte

 The Epte ([ɛpt]) is a river in Seine-Maritime and Eure, in Normandy, France.
 It is a right tributary of the Seine, 112.5 km long.
-The river rises in Seine-Maritime in the Pays de Bray, near Forges-les-Eaux.
-The river empties into the Seine not far from Giverny.
+The river rises in Seine-Maritime in the Pays de Bray, near Forges-les-Eaux, and empties into the Seine not far from Giverny.
 One of its tributaries is the Aubette de Magny.

-In 911 the Treaty of Saint-Clair-sur-Epte established the river as the historical boundary of Normandy and Île-de-France.
+In 911, the Treaty of Saint-Clair-sur-Epte established the river as the historical boundary of Normandy and Île-de-France.

 Claude Monet lived at Giverny near the river for more than forty years.
-In his garden, by diverting a branch of the Epte, he established a water garden with its famous water-lily pond and its Japanese-style bridge.
+In his garden, by diverting a branch of the Epte, he established a water garden with a water-lily pond and Japanese-style bridge.
 The river appears in a number of his works, including Peupliers au bord de l'Epte.